Working with building certifiers

 If a private certifier is not engaged by the building owner, the owner may request additional inspections by providing the client an additional certification notice.
-A building form 33 (PDF, 195KB) may be used for this purpose.
-The client must provide the additional certification notice to the certifier within 10 business days of the owner getting notice of the certifier's details.
+A building form 31 (PDF, 183KB) may be used for this purpose.
+The owner must provide the additional certification notice to the client within 10 business days of the owner getting notice of the certifier's details.

-The client must give the additional certification notice (e.g. building form 33 (PDF, 195KB)) to the certifier within 5 business days of receiving it.
+The client must then give the additional certification notice (e.g. building form 31 (PDF, 183KB)) to the certifier within 5 business days of receiving it.

 The owner may withdraw their request for additional certifying functions by advising the certifier that their additional certification notice is withdrawn, but this must be before the nomination of the agreed day or way to determine the agreed day.